 Please make sure all speakers in your session have uploaded their presentations.
-Check that the presentations are accessible from the lectern.
+Check that the presentations are accessible from the lectern in the session room.

 If you require technical assistance during the session, advise a member of the conference crew assigned to your room, who will assist or call in an AV technician.